leamsigc/chatinoResources/content/_partials/_hero.md

 ---
-title: 'Giessen and Wetzlar Developers meetup'
+title: Listen to the Best Chatino Language Podcasts Online
-description: 'We are a community of software developers in Wetzlar | Giessen, Germany.
-Whether you love writing code or are just getting started, you are welcome here! '
+description: Discover the most popular Chatino Language podcasts and immerse yourself in the world of Chatino Language and culture.

 image:
     src: '/assets/image.png'
-    alt: 'Giessen and  Wezlar developer Group '
+    alt: ' Chatino language podcast'
     width: 400
     height: 300

 head: